NGUtech/bitcoin-stack/README.md

 This `docker-compose` template launches `bitcoind`, two `lnd` containers named `lndalice` & `lndbob`, with a `lightningd` container as `lightningdcarol`, and an `eclair` container as `eclairdfrank`.

-Additionally it can launch an `elementsd` sidechain (aka Liquid), with prototype `lightningd-elements` implementation containers as `lightningddave` & `lightningdemma` servicing the LBTC asset.
+Additionally it can launch an `elementsd` sidechain (aka Liquid), with `lightningd` implementation containers as `lightningddave` & `lightningdemma` servicing the LBTC asset.

 Everything is configured to run in **regtest** mode but can be adjusted as required.